baijuka/matzone_v1/TEST.md

 A user can use the category buttons on the products page to display the products by category.

 Testing:
-1. Go to the products page and click on the 'Accessories' button if you're using a large screen or select 'Accessories' from the dropdown button if you're using a small screen.
+1. Go to the products page and click on the 'Rubber Mats' and then 'Rubber Mat Rolls' menu item if you're using a large screen or select 'Rubber Mats' and then 'Rubber Mat Rolls' from the dropdown item if you're using a small screen.
-2. Confirm that only products with category 'Accessories' are displayed.
+2. Confirm that only products with category 'Rubber Mat Rolls' are displayed.
 3. Repeat steps 1 and 2 for the other categories.
 4. Click on the 'All Products' button.
-5. Confirm that all recipes are displayed.
+5. Confirm that all categoy of mats are displayed.

 Result:
 A user can use the category buttons on the products page to display the products by category.